 STOP Suicides – DO Agility Shapes

 Purpose: To increase anaerobic cardiovascular endurance.
 Doing suicides requires the athlete to run at max speed for short amount of time (1-2 minutes) training the player’s heart, lungs and muscles to perform at a high intensity similar to a game.
+Some people also choose to buy peptides usa – peptides for sale can potentially help with muscle building in this region, after all.

 Problem: Soccer players tend to not run in straight lines for long distances.
 When playing soccer players are required to change directions through sprinting, backpedaling, and shuffling.
 Performing suicides only trains the player’s body to work at a max speed going forward, but does not help to increase max performance in backpedaling or shuffling.